Direct vs. Indirect Spend: Notable Differences (With Examples)

 Indirect Spend

 Indirect spend includes all other expenses that are not directly related to the creation of a product, but are essential to the daily operations of the business.
 Indirect costs generally support internal operations, and often appear on income statements as “operating expenses.”
-They’re not as easy to predict or control, but they require less planning and tracking than direct spend.
-Indirect spend could include:

 • Rent or lease payments for a warehouse